 The risks are quantified and risk-bearing capacity determined using the internal model.
 This was approved by the Federal Financial Supervisory Authority (BaFin) in November 2015 as a partial internal model.
 The expansion to include the stochastic components of operational risk was certificated in September 2019 and applied for the first time for the quarterly period for the reporting date as at 30 September 2019.
-Accordingly, the model is now a "full internal model".
+Accordingly, the model has been a "full internal model" since this time.

-The internal model quantifies the Solvency Capital Requirement (SCR) required to withstand a 200-year event calculated by the model (99.5% value at risk) based on a time period of one year from an economic perspective.
+The internal model quantifies the SCR required to withstand a 200-year event calculated by the model (99.5% value at risk) based on a time period of one year from an economic perspective.